 Let’s face it, we’ve all been there.
 Maybe a friend called you to a place you barely remember; the last time you went there was 5 years ago and now you have to get there ASAP.
-Maybe you’re new to the valley and want to get to this cool looking MoMo place you saw on a Foodie Nepal post.
+Maybe you’re new to the valley and want to get to this cool-looking MoMo place you saw on a Foodie Nepal post.
 Or maybe you’re hopelessly lost in the middle of nowhere, every road looks the same and with tears in your eyes, you wish there was some cool app that would just map out all the public transport routes and put it on your fingertips.

 Sure, there are plenty of navigation apps out there that trace public transport routes.
 But how many of them are actually usable?
-Any kid with a laptop and internet access can pop out an app nowadays, but which one’s are the best?
+Any kid with a laptop and internet access can pop out an app nowadays, but which ones are the best?
 In this article, we’ll go through the painstaking process of finding the best apps for navigating the public transport routes in Kathmandu Valley, just for you folks.
 This article only covers Android apps though there are plenty of good options available for iOS as well.

 A Dummy’s Guide to Navigating Kathmandu

-In this guide, we’ve rated the apps based on a few factors: the User Interface(UI), Relevancy i.e. how updated the apps are and the Overall Usability from 1 to 10.
+In this guide, we’ve rated the apps based on a few factors: the User Interface(UI), Relevancy i.e. how updated the apps are, and the Overall Usability from 1 to 10.

 Gantabya Plus is an app developed by August Innovation and is definitely one of the better apps on this list.
-The main page of this app contains a simple ‘From:’ and ‘To:’ fill-in boxes.
+The main page of this app contains simple ‘From:’ and ‘To:’ fill-in boxes.
 After filling in the locations, you’ll be prompted with a list of available options and the number of transits necessary.
 How convenient!
 The pricing and routes on the app look as though they were updated recently but a few new routes do seem to be missing.

 The app also has a page where you can view the fare per distance as prescribed by the Nepal Government.
-There are also sections in the app where you can calculate Student discounts and view Emergency Numbers like those of Police, Hospitals, Ambulance, etc. Furthermore, there’s a section in the app where you can find nearby bus stops, Gyms etc which is a pretty handy idea… if only it worked.
-I tried using the feature in a couple more devices but the darn map just wouldn’t load up and the app keeps crashing a lot.
+There are also sections in the app where you can calculate Student discounts and view Emergency Numbers like those of Police, Hospitals, Ambulance, etc. Furthermore, there’s a section in the app where you can find nearby bus stops, Gyms, etc which is a pretty handy idea… if only it worked.
+I tried using the feature on a couple more devices but the darn map just wouldn’t load up and the app keeps crashing a lot.

 Summed up, it’s a pretty handy app that could use some updating.
 The user experience is good if you look over the Maps bug.
 The extra features like Discount Calculator, emergency numbers, etc are quite handy as well.